adegard/markdown-cv/index.md

 Chemical Engineer, Sales Manager

 ✉️ <a emailto="degardinarnaud@gmail.com">degardinarnaud@gmail.com</a>
-Phone number available on request
+📞 phone number available on request
  <a href="https://adegard.github.io/markdown-cv/">CV Webpage</a>
 | <a href="https://www.linkedin.com/in/arnauddegardin/">Linkedin</a>
 | <a href="https://github.com/adegard/">Github</a>